shakboss/ssh-ws-autoscript/README.md

 # Requirment
 * Ubuntu 20.04 VPS
-* cloudflare domain pointing to your VPS Ip
+* Cloudflare domain pointing to your VPS Ip

 # Command Install
 Copy this code & paste in your vps terminal